HugeLabs/scenarios-helm/use/step1/text.md

 Now that we've seen the service running, let's clean up the resources we created.
 -->

+Now that we've seen what we are about to deploy, let's clean up and deploy with helm.
+<details><summary></summary>

 ### Delete

 Delete the service: